jafrado/digole/README.md

 The software is written in C99, Linux kernel coding style and is distributed under the MIT License.
 Doxygen is used for API Documentation

+## Examnple usage on ODroid

+The code should be portable to many POSIX based systems here is [a link to how it was used on Odroid](https://magazine.odroid.com/article/digole-serial-displays/)

 ## Copyright
     Copyright (C) 2016 Real Flight Systems